cube-drone/blog2025/hugosite/content/posts/2025/delta_green_tarot_conversion/index.md

 Call of Cthulhu, but set in the modern day.

 And I want to tinker with it.

-## Okay, what don't I like about the Delta Green system?

 ## The d100 is Fine, Actually